JxWang-YM/Portfolio-Return-Prediciton-with-LSTM/README.md

 This project consists of two parts:
 - Monthly return prediction for a portfolio of selected stocks ('AAL', 'DIS', 'F', 'MSFT') using LSTM Neural Network.
-- Based on the predicted returns, construct the optimal portfolio using Efficient Fronter approach
+- Based on the predicted returns, construct the optimal portfolio using Efficient Fronter approach.

 Dataset
 ---------